TobyLobster/multiply_test/README.md

 For a 16 bit x 16 bit multiply where only the lower 16 bits are required, the same is true.

 ### 5. Self modifying code
+If not running from ROM, self-modifying code can be used to optimise for speed.
+The table of squares routines often do this, for example.
+Implementations that use the shift-and-add algorithm will often add the multiplicand in a single location in the loop.
+It may be possible to replace these 'adc multiplicand' and 'adc multiplicand+1' instructions with immediate versions 'adc #0' and write the multiplicand into the adc operands directly from the caller code.

-Some implementations use self modifying code for speed, so won't work without change from ROM.
-But if you can use self-modifying code, putting the code itself in zero page can make it run a little faster, if you have the space!
+If using self-modifying code, putting the code itself in zero page can make it run a little faster, if you have the space!

 ### 6. Multiply using Binary Coded Decimal (BCD)